ojeytonwilliams/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/use-model.find-to-search-your-database.md

 ---

 ## Description

 <section id='description'>

-Find all the people having a given name, using <code>Model.find() -> [Person]</code>
+Find all the people having a given name, using `Model.find() -> [Person]`

-In its simplest usage, <code>Model.find()</code> accepts a query document (a JSON object) as the first argument, then a callback.
+In its simplest usage, `Model.find()` accepts a query document (a JSON object) as the first argument, then a callback.
 It returns an array of matches.
 It supports an extremely wide range of search options.
 Check it in the docs.
-Use the function argument <code>personName</code> as search key.
+Use the function argument `personName` as search key.

 </section>

 ## Instructions

 <section id='instructions'>

 </section>

 ## Tests

 <section id='tests'>

 ```yml